kaz-on/gitbucket-code-highlighter-plugin/README.md

 ## Features

-* Code syntax highlighting with automatic language detection support by [highlight.js](https://highlightjs.org/).
+* Code syntax highlighting with automatic language detection using [highlight.js](https://highlightjs.org/).
   All languages supported by highlight.js are available.
   Check out the [highlight.js demo](https://highlightjs.org/static/demo/) page.
 * Language detection from file name in blob view.
 * (GitBucket 4.35.0 or later) All themes included in highlight.js can be selected in the account settings.
+  ⚠️ Some themes will be renamed after installing this plugin.
+  If the theme does not apply, please re-select the theme in your account settings.
   ⚠️ The following themes will become unavailable after installing this plugin.
   - `Hemisu Dark`, `Hemisu Light`, `Vibrant Ink`